Hire The Law Firm That Keeps

 You get pre-approved for a loan through your bank or credit union at, let’s say, 5%.
 The dealer tells you they’ll “beat it” and get you 3.5% instead.

-But when the paperwork shows up, you’re locked into 9%.
+But when the paperwork and contract show up, you’re locked into 9%.

 And here’s the kicker: the lender only charged 5%.
 The dealer kept the difference.